wernerglinka/metalsmith-autonav/README.md

 - `path` - The URL path (following the usePermalinks option setting)
 - `children` - An object containing any child pages (empty object if none exist)
 - `index` - (Optional) Only present if a page has a navIndex value set

-Unlike many traditional navigation plugins, this plugin intentionally keeps the home/index page as a sibling to other pages rather than a parent, making it easier to iterate through all pages at the same level.

 For example, with this file structure: